Last updated: 20 June 2023

 The £30m investment into the venue’s revival is part of the council’s London Borough of Culture 2019 legacy commitment to place culture at the heart of its communities.
 The venue will help boost the local evening and night-time economy and support our existing businesses and residents.

-Soho Theatre’s wide-ranging programme will be announced in early 2023 and the venue will mark its opening in a series of community-focused events before Soho’s official opening in 2023.
+Soho Theatre’s wide-ranging programme will be announced in 2023 and the venue will mark its opening in a series of community-focused events before Soho’s official opening in 2024.
 Over the past decade, Soho Theatre has established strong connections with many schools, youth, and other community groups across the borough.
 Its community outreach work in Walthamstow is being overseen by Jessica Draper, Soho Theatre’s Head of Creative Engagement.

 The council consulted extensively with local residents, businesses, and community groups in developing the plans for the venue, which respect the heritage and design of the much-loved art deco building.

 The council is working with developer Willmott Dixon Interiors and Bond Bryan Architects Ltd. Those working on site are doing so under revised health and safety protocols that comply with government guidance around Covid-19 and with advice from the Construction Leadership Council.

 Timeline for development